Thousands demonstrate in Sudan against Bashir’s rule

-CAIRO (AP) — Activists say thousands are demonstrating in a string of neighborhoods of the Sudanese capital of Khartoum, calling for President Omar Bashir to step down.
+CAIRO (AP) — Thousands are demonstrating Friday in a string of neighborhoods of the Sudanese capital of Khartoum, calling for President Omar Bashir to step down, according to activists, keeping up the pressure on the autocratic general-turned-president who has been in power for nearly 30 years.

-They say hundreds also took to the streets Friday in the railway city of Atbara north of Khartoum and Senar in central Sudan.
-In Atbara, the protesters chanted “the people want to bring down the regime,” the main slogan of the Arab Spring revolts of 2010 and 2011.
+The activists said hundreds also took to the streets Friday in the railway city of Atbara north of Khartoum, Obeid in the western North Kordofan province, and Senar and Wad Madani south of the capital.
+They spoke on condition of anonymity because they feared reprisals.

-In the Khartoum suburb of Omdurman, they chanted “freedom, peace and justice.”
+Friday’s protests were the latest in a wave of demonstrations that began across much of Sudan on Dec.
+19, first against price rises and shortages but which later turned against Bashir, in power since a 1989 military coup he led.
+They coincide with worsening economic woes that saw a currency devaluation spiking prices, fuel shortages and a steep rise in the price of bread, a main fare to most Sudanese.

-The protests were the latest in a wave of demonstrations began across much of Sudan on Dec.
-19, first against price rises and shortages but which later turned against Bashir, in power since 1989.
+As in previous protests, participants were numbered in the hundreds or the very low thousands, but the continuing defiance of the government in the face of security forces that have reportedly killed scores and injured hundreds speak of a high level of popular discontent.

 Most Read Nation & World Stories